QipengGuo/P2_WebNLG2020/README.md

 ![](https://i.imgur.com/hJEQzPx.png)

 ## Codes
-We will release our code soon, now waiting for some internal permissions.
+Run the run.sh for the training and the fix\_nonenglish.py is a post-process script to map the character back to the original non-english one.

 Our model output on WebNLG 2020 test set is available at [output.txt](output.txt).

-If you need the codes now, please feel free to email the first author, Qipeng Guo, by [qpguo16@fudan.edu.cn](mailto:qpguo16@fudan.edu.cn).
+If you have any question, please feel free to email the first author, Qipeng Guo, by [qpguo16@fudan.edu.cn](mailto:qpguo16@fudan.edu.cn).

 ## Citation
 ```bibtex